ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-19-exploring-the-mountains.md

 ![Mercedes crew near the painted rocks](/assets/images/IMG_1658.jpg)

 The area around us was totally quiet.
 No buildings, no cars, no waves.
-I woke up well rested on Sunday morning.
-The rising sun warmed up our little camp while I enjoyed my breakfast.
+I woke up well rested on Sunday morning when the rising sun warmed up our little camp.

 ![Sunrise near the painted rocks](/assets/images/IMG_1640.jpg)